apache/plc4x/plc4net/docs/testing.md

-T, plus bit offsets), Read / Write / Setup-Communication PDUs round-tripped through the generated `S7Message` model (memory-area and transport-size codes, item structure), the Read path decoded item by item, an S7 item error mapped to a `PlcResponseCode`, TPKT frame wrap/unwrap, Java-parity TSAP encoding (remote 0x0101, local 0x0311), `remote-device-group` / explicit TSAP override, S7 Setup Communication on every `Connect` (and a clean failure when the CPU does not answer), non-COTP transport rejection, out-of-range rack/slot rejection, and non-numeric parameter rejection.
+T, plus bit offsets), Read / Write / Setup-Communication PDUs round-tripped through the generated `S7Message` model (memory-area and transport-size codes, item structure), the Read path decoded item by item, an S7 item error mapped to a `PlcResponseCode`, a header-level refusal (a bare Ack, ROSCTR 0x02, carrying error `0x8104`) mapped to `AccessDenied` and framed as 12 bytes so it does not desync the next request, TPKT frame wrap/unwrap, Java-parity TSAP encoding (remote 0x0101, local 0x0311), `remote-device-group` / explicit TSAP override, S7 Setup Communication on every `Connect` (and a clean failure when the CPU does not answer), non-COTP transport rejection, out-of-range rack/slot rejection, and non-numeric parameter rejection.
 The generated model round-trips the shared S7 `ParserSerializerTestsuite.xml` vectors (see *Code generation* above).